Contern: Climate

-The nearest place to survey the climate is in Luxembourg City however temperatures likely differ slightly due to the urban heat island effect present in Luxembourg City which isn't felt to the same extent in Contern.
+The nearest place to survey the climate is in Luxembourg City, however temperatures likely differ slightly due to the urban heat island effect present in Luxembourg City, which is not felt to the same extent in Contern.
 Contern has an oceanic climate (Cfb), with moderate precipitation, cold to cool winters and warm summers.
 It is cloudy about two-thirds of the year.